bamne123/site/docs/leetcode/Easy/349-Intersection of Two Arrays.md

 	<li><code>0 &lt;= nums1[i], nums2[i] &lt;= 1000</code></li>
 </ul>

+### Hints
+- Use a HashSet to store the elements of one array.
+- Iterate through the second array and check if the element exists in the HashSet.

 ## Solution Approach
-We can use a hash table to efficiently find the intersection of two arrays.

-1. **Create a hash table:** Iterate through the `nums1` array and store each element as a key in the hash table with a value of 1.
-This indicates that the element is present in `nums1`.
-2. **Iterate through `nums2`:** For each element in `nums2`, check if it exists as a key in the hash table.
-3. **Add to result:** If the element exists in the hash table, it's an intersection element.
-Add it to the result array.
+The solution involves using a hash table to store the elements of the first array and then iterating through the second array to check for common elements.

 **Video Explanation:**
 <iframe